Maintaining publishing excellence

 We maintain high quality editorial expertise by employing Australia’s leading editors in children’s literature.

 Every FSP manuscript passes through a rigorous selection, editorial and proofreading process.
 We are proud of the excellence of this process.
 Intensive editing is done by either an in-house editor or a reputable freelance editor.
 Editorial consultation with the author is always thorough and considered.
-We are also endeavour to giving unsolicited and rejected manuscripts a written assessment.
+We also endeavour to offer unsolicited and rejected manuscripts a written assessment.

 Our Marketing and Promotion